mgutz/logxi/README.md

     ```
 # primitive types
-BenchmarkLogxi         100000     14832 ns/op    2112 B/op     72 allocs/op
+BenchmarkLogxi         100000     20795 ns/op    3458 B/op     72 allocs/op
-BenchmarkLogrus         30000     43343 ns/op    7704 B/op    174 allocs/op
+BenchmarkLogrus         20000     64447 ns/op    8691 B/op    180 allocs/op
-BenchmarkLog15          30000     58706 ns/op    8780 B/op    220 allocs/op
+BenchmarkLog15          20000     98889 ns/op    8756 B/op    220 allocs/op

 # nested object
-BenchmarkLogxiComplex   30000     48154 ns/op    8201 B/op    200 allocs/op
+BenchmarkLogxiComplex   20000     75537 ns/op    8900 B/op    200 allocs/op
-BenchmarkLogrusComplex  20000     61914 ns/op   10889 B/op    257 allocs/op
+BenchmarkLogrusComplex  10000    103580 ns/op   11872 B/op    262 allocs/op
-BenchmarkLog15Complex   20000     85782 ns/op   12277 B/op    294 allocs/op
+BenchmarkLog15Complex   10000    157817 ns/op   12259 B/op    294 allocs/op

+* BenchmarkLog15Complex doesn't marshal nested object as JSON
 ```

-*   Is developer friendly in development environments.
-The default formatter in terminals is colorful, prints file and line numbers when warnings and errors occur.
+*   Is developer friendly in the terminal.
+The HappyDevFormatter is colorful, prints file and line numbers for traces, warnings and errors.
+Errors print the call stack.

-    `HappyDevFormatter` is not too concerned with performance and should never be used in production environments.
+    `HappyDevFormatter` is not too concerned with performance and delegates to JSONFormatter internally.

 *   Logs machine parsable output in production environments.
-    The recommended formatter for production is `JSONFormatter`.
+    The default formatter for non terminals is `JSONFormatter`.

-    `TextFormatter` may also be used which is MUCH faster than JSON but requires a unique separator.
+    `TextFormatter` may also be used which is MUCH faster than JSON but there is no guarantee it can be easily parsed.

 *   Has level guards to avoid the cost of building arguments.
 Get in the habit of using guards.

         if log.IsDebug() {
-            log.Debug("some ")
+            log.Debug("some ", "key1", expensive())
         }

         if log.IsInfo() {
-            log.Info("some ")
+            log.Info("some ", "key1", expensive())
         }

         if log.IsWarn() {
-            log.Warn("some ")
+            log.Warn("some ", "key1", expensive())
         }

     Error and Fatal do not have guards, they always log.